ContiHan/SmartHallwayLights/README.md

 - Extract HTML + CSS code into files in the filesystem
 - Try to run JS code
 - Add favicon from the ESP32 filesystem
+- Add slow fade in and fade out
+- Add customizable period of fade in / outs

 # CLI